taironas/tinygraphs/README.md

 * **order**:
 `tinygraphs.com/squares/hello?theme=frogideas&numcolors=4&order=3&order=2&order=1&order=0`

     You can specify the order in which you want to see the colors by using the `order` parameter.
-Just add the indexes in which you wish to see the colors to the order array.
-Like so: `order=4&order=3&order=2&order=1`
+Just add the indexes in which you wish to see the colors to the order array (indexes are zero based)
+    Like so: `order=3&order=2&order=1&order=0`

     ![normal](http://tinygraphs.com/squares/hello?theme=seascape&size=120&fmt=svg&numcolors=4)
     ![reorder](http://tinygraphs.com/squares/hello?theme=seascape&size=120&fmt=svg&numcolors=4&order=3&order=2&order=1&order=0)